 Method of organic farming in india

 Let us see the methods of supply of necessary nutrients in organic farming in detail.
-The nutrient content of various organic manures is like this
+The nutrient content of various organic manures is given below

-Production of organic manures is a big business now.
-The producers of organic inputs must get organic input certificate.
-Only certified inputs are allowed in organic farming.
-These manures should have brown or black colour and 15 to 25 % moisture.
-It should not have any bad smell.
-These manures must have minimum of 12 % organic carbon, 0.8 % nitrogen, 0.4 % phosphorus and 0.4 % potash.
-Carbon to nitrogen ratio should be at least 20:1 and pH must be in between 6.5 and 7.5.
-The upper limit of heavy metals in the organic manures is like this
+Today organic manures production is become a big business .
+The producers of organic inputs must be need organic input certificate.
+Only certified farmer are allowed in organic farming.
+Good quality organic manures should have brown or black color and present 15 to 25 % moisture content.
+Organic manures have 12 % organic carbon, 0.8 % nitrogen, 0.4 % phosphorus and 0.4 % potash.
+Carbon and nitrogen ratio should be at least 20:1 and soil pH must be in between 6.5 and 7.5.
+The upper limit of heavy metals in the organic manures listed below

 Composting – an overview